infinum/rails-handbook/Firebase Push Notifications.md

     ```

   * Firebase recently added [support](https://firebase.google.com/docs/cloud-messaging/admin/manage-topic-subscriptions)
-  for managing topic subscriptions through server.
-With this feature, we can have full control over subscriptions at the server if this is required.
+  for managing topic subscriptions via a server.
+With this feature, we can have full control over subscriptions if necessary.

 ### Approach based on sending notifications to device groups
   * With device group messaging, you can send a single message to multiple instances of an app running on devices belonging to a group.
-Typically, "group" refers a set of different devices that belong to a single user.
+Typically, a "group" refers a set of different devices that belong to a single user.
 All devices in a group share a common notification key, which is the token that FCM uses to fan out messages to all devices in the group.

   * If you need to send messages to multiple devices per user, consider device group messaging for those use cases.

-  * The maximum number of members allowed for a notification key is 20.
+  * The maximum number of members allowed per notification key is 20.
   * We haven't used device groups, but you can read more about this [approach]((https://firebase.google.com/docs/cloud-messaging/android/device-group)).

-## Choosing right development approach
+## Choosing the right development approach
-Since we are rather new at using Firebase please consult with somebody from the team before choosing a development approach.
+Since we are rather new at using Firebase, please talk to someone from the team before choosing a development approach.

 ## Setup
-1. DevOps has to create new Firebase project.
+1. DevOps has to create a new Firebase project.

-2. Server key from Firebase project settings should be copied to Vault.
-Server key authorizes your app server on Google services.
+2. The server key from the Firebase project settings should be copied to Vault.
+It authorizes your app server on Google services.

 3. Add [fcm gem](https://github.com/spacialdb/fcm) to your project.
 The Fcm gem serves as an SDK for communicating with the [Firebase](https://firebase.google.com/docs/cloud-messaging/send-message).